-This is one out of four BVMN reports that describes a pushback from the port city of Durrës in Albania to Greece on the 5th of February 2021 (1,2,3).
+This is one out of four BVMN reports that describe a pushback from the port city of Durrës in Albania to Greece on the 5th of February 2021 (1,2,3).
 There have been multiple BVMN reports on pushbacks from Durrës since January 2021.
 All follow a similar pattern.
 More information about these mass expulsions can be found in the BVMN February Report.

 The respondent is a 19-year-old man.
-He was pushed back from Albania to Greece for the first time on the 5th of February and a second time presumably a few days later on the 8th of February 2021.
+He was pushed back from Albania to Greece for the first time on the 5th of February and a second time reportedly a few days later on the 8th of February 2021.

 The respondent broke his leg in an accident on the 31st of January 2021 and was bed-bound in a hotel in Durrës for five days, where he had already been staying for two weeks.

-He did not know the name of the hotel, but believed it to be a four-storey building.
+He did not know the name of the hotel but believed it to be a four-storey building.
 The description of the hotel corresponds with earlier BVMN reports in which the hotel is said to be located here.

-He called the owner legraa (bald in Algerian arabic dialect) and added:
+He called the owner legraa (bald in Algerian Arabic dialect) and added:

 “I feel like he knew the police is coming but didn’t inform us.”

 The respondent also stated that he was aware of regular police raids at the hotel.

 Due to his broken leg, the respondent did not think he would be pushed back.

 “[I] had the paper from the hospital that means [I’m] a disabled person and [I] had an x-ray and [I] had crutches.
 And that didn’t stop them to push [me] back.”